bongiozzo/musica_mustdie/output/band_povertysnocrime.md

 # Poverty's No Crime

-Дискография
+## Дискография

-"Symbiosis" 1995, Progressive
+### "Symbiosis" 1995, Progressive

+1. The Sinners Dream
+2. Moral Dilemma
+3. My Favourite Delusion
+4. The A And The O
+5. Remember
+6. Perfect Wings
+7. Meet Me At The Sky
+8. State Of Greed
+9. A World Without End

-"The Autumn Years" 1996, Progressive
+### "The Autumn Years" 1996, Progressive

-"Slave To The Mind" 1999, Progressive
+### "Slave To The Mind" 1999, Progressive

+1. Access Denied
+2. The Distant Call
+3. A Matter Of Mind
+4. The Senses Go Blind
+5. Wind And Light
+6. Manic
+7. Electronic Eyes
+8. Now And Again
+9. Live In The Light

-"One In A Million" 2001, Progressive
+### "One In A Million" 2001, Progressive

+The Stolen Eye
+Ancient Lies
+Incognito
+Just A Dream
+The Stranger Within
+Logan 5
+Open To Attack
+Point Of View
+Dare To Fly
+Distant Early Warning (Bonus-Track)

-"The Chemical Chaos" 2003, Progressive
+### "The Chemical Chaos" 2003, Progressive

+Walk Into Nowhere
+Every Kind Of Life
+All Minds In One
+A World Without Me
+Terminal Trip
+Pact With The Past
+Left To Chance
+Moving Target
+Do What You Feel
+Access Denied - Unplugged Version - (Bonus Track)

-"Save My Soul" 2007, Progressive
+### "Save My Soul" 2007, Progressive

+Intro
+Open Your Eyes
+Save My Soul
+End In Sight
+The Key To Creativity
+In The Wait Loop
+The Torture
+Spellbound
+From A Distance
+Break The Spell

 ## Отношения с другими группами